threatcode/threat-ci-pipeline/README.md

 Without completely disabling `reprotest`, you can allow it to fail without failing the whole pipeline.
 That way, if `reprotest` fails, the pipeline will pass and show an orange warning telling you something went wrong.

-You can allow `reprotest` to fail by adding this variable in your gitlab-ci manifest:
+You can allow `reprotest` to fail by adding this variable in your salsa-ci.yml manifest:

 ```
 include: